scottwlocke/puppet_devcontainer/README.md

 Devcontainer for working with Puppet

-Based on Ubuntu "Jammy" since most devcontainer features use this
+Based on Ubuntu "Jammy" since most devcontainer features use this as a base.

+Other features should be able to be added in the normal way for devcontainers.

-## Features
+## Local Features

-Puppet
+puppet-bolt

 - PDK
 - Puppet Bolt
 - Puppet Agent (Not Configured)
 - Onceover

-PowerShell
+oh-my-posh

 - PowerShell 7 Current
 - Oh-My-Posh